adambonneruk/uuid-generator/README.md

 # Unique: UUID Generation (in Python) ![](unique/icon/32.png)
-"Unique": the UUID generator tool. ```unique.py``` will generate UUIDs (using a CLI) in a variey of flavours whilst ```unique_gui.py``` wraps this up in a pretty GUI.
+"Unique": the UUID generator tool. ```unique.py``` will generate/decode UUIDs using a CLI, whilst ```unique_gui.py``` wraps this up in a multi-OS GUI.
 This project in availble as native python source, a windows executable and docker image.

 >__Note:__ A Version 4 UUID is the default, safe and extremely random output of this tool.